Waikaia River

 The Waikaia River is a river in New Zealand, a tributary of the Mataura River.
+The name is probably a corruption of Wai-o-Whakaea.

 The moderate sized Waikaia River rises in swamps and tussock land in the Umbrella Mountains to the east of the headwaters of the Pomahaka River and then flows south for 50 km through rugged native bush-clad hills and then from Piano Flat through farmed areas until it joins the Mataura River at Riversdale.
+Much of the upper valley is in beech forest.
+Below Piano Flat the river meanders across a floodplain, much of it irrigated for dairy farming.
+Total nitrogen concentration in the lower river is 0.47g/m3.

 Its tributaries include Gow Burn, Steeple Burn, Dome Burn, Winding Creek and Argyle Burn with the Dome Burn and Steeple Burn being brown trout spawning streams for the Mataura River system.